yaydede/yaydede/_pages/about.md

 interested in **data science, naturally occurring data, and big data**, with a special focus on **data ethics**.

-**I'm actively recruiting lab members**, so please send me your CV and a brief description of your research interests if you'd like to be considered!

 ## About me

 I'm an assistant professor in the